OutSystems/docs-support/src/error/cmfr/intro.md

 # Case Management framework errors

-Check the causes, impact, and how to fix Case Management framework errors in the following pages.
+Check the causes, impact, and how to fix Case Management framework errors in these section's articles.